beebop5/esphome-panasonic-ac/README.md

 ### Wiring Diagram

-Connect your ESP32/ESP8266 to the AC unit using a logic level converter:
+Connect your ESP32/ESP8266 to the AC unit's WLAN interface (CN-WLAN port) using a logic level converter:

 ```
-ESP32/ESP8266    Logic Converter    Panasonic AC
+ESP32/ESP8266    Logic Converter    Panasonic AC (CN-WLAN)
 GPIO17 (TX)      →    TX            RX
 GPIO16 (RX)      →    RX            TX
 GND              →    GND           GND
 3.3V/5V          →    VCC           VCC (check AC unit requirements)
 ```

+**Important**: This component connects to the CN-WLAN port (where the DNSK-P11 adapter normally connects), not the CN-CNT port.

 **Warning**: Ensure proper voltage levels and isolation if needed.
 Some AC units may require level shifters or optocouplers.